mkhaled87/pFaces-OmegaThreads/README.md

 ### **Using OmegaThreads from the pre-built Docker image**

 Working with the pre-built version will save you the build time.
+It might be however outdated and we always advise that you built an image from the provided Docker file as described in the next section.
 The image size is around 1.0 GB and downloading it will take time depending on your internet connection.
 First, download the Dockerfile: